deanrather/software-development/Software Development Life Cycle.md

 ### Lists
 - `Triage` -- Dumping ground for ideas / bugs, etc.
+- `Planning` -- Ordered list of items which need planning before work can commence
-- `Planning` -- Not yet ready for development to commence
+- `Backlog` -- Ordered list of items which are ready to be worked on (or WIP)
-- `Improvements` -- Improvements to existing features
-- `Bugs` -- Bugs.
-(Assigned to creator or QA if can't reproduce)
-- `Features` -- New Features
 - `Version <Major>.<Feature>` -- The version under current development

 #### Housekeeping